 The Trust's funded status is the ratio of the actuarial value of assets to the actuarial liability and is a measure of the ability to pay all future benefits from the assets held in the Trust.
-The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 58.6% as of December 31, 2018, representing a decrease from 63.2% as of December 31, 2017, resulting from negative investment returns in 2018.
-The District remains confident it is well on its way to meeting its goals of providing financial stability to the Plan despite the year's investment loss.
+The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 76.3% as of December 31, 2019, representing an increase from 58.6% as of December 31, 2018.
+The increase in the ratio was due to investment returns being greater than anticipated, along with District contributions to the Plan.
+The District remains confident it is well on its way to meeting its goals of providing financial stability to the Plan.